rophy/kube-federated-auth/README.md

 ```

 **Components:**
-- **multi-k8s-auth**: Token validation service, co-located with services needing authentication
+- **kube-federated-auth**: Token validation service, co-located with services needing authentication
-- **multi-k8s-auth-agent**: Deployed in remote clusters, pushes fresh credentials to multi-k8s-auth
+- **kube-federated-auth-agent**: Deployed in remote clusters, pushes fresh credentials to kube-federated-auth
-- **db-svc**: Example service (e.g., database) that delegates authentication to multi-k8s-auth
+- **db-svc**: Example service (e.g., database) that delegates authentication to kube-federated-auth

 **Assumptions:**
-- Services (db-svc) and multi-k8s-auth are deployed in the same cluster
+- Services (db-svc) and kube-federated-auth are deployed in the same cluster
 - Clients from any cluster connect to services, authenticating with their SA tokens
-- multi-k8s-auth validates tokens from all configured clusters
+- kube-federated-auth validates tokens from all configured clusters

 ---